opentext-idol/js-about-page/README.md

 # About Page

-A Backbone and Bootstrap settings page, allowing users to configure a web application through a simple, easy to use UI.
+A Backbone, Bootstrap and [DataTables](https://datatables.net/) about page, which displays lists of libraries used by an application.

 This project exposes AMD modules.
 The path to the project root directory must be aliased as about-page.